SonjaJanssen/Reproducible-Research-project-1/PA1_template.md

 ## `.groups` argument.

 head(averages)

+# Outcome
+## The 5-minute interval with the maximum average steps is: 835
 ## # A tibble: 6 × 3
 ## # Groups:   interval [3]
 ##   interval day_type avg_steps